About Berlin Airport

 Although many travel to Edinburgh by car, there are plenty of hotels near Edinburgh Airport and many trains and buses that connect with Edinburgh City Station.
 See these links for hotel reviews.

-Before your flight, you’ll want to give yourself some time to shop or explore more of Edinburgh while you’re in town.
+You will also want to allow yourself some time to shop or see more of Edinburgh while you’re in town, before your flight.
 Follow the steps outlined below.

 Hotels Near Edinburgh Airport